-Appeals will be made to the Executive Director within ten days of notification of the decision.
+Appeals will be made to the College President within ten days of notification of the decision.
 Both parties will have ten days to submit a written statement supporting or challenging the outcome of the grievance process.
-Upon receipt, the Executive Director will notify both parties in writing and implement appeal procedures equally.
-Within ten days, after considering the parties' written statements, the Executive Director will notify both parties simultaneously in writing of the final decision.
-The College's determination about whether the Respondent is responsible for the Sexual Harassment allegations becomes final after appeal.
+Upon receipt, the College President will notify both parties in writing and implement appeal procedures equally.
+Within ten days, after considering the parties' written statements, the College President will notify both parties simultaneously in writing of the final decision and rationale for the decision.

+The College's determination about whether the Respondent is responsible for the sex discrimination or sexual harassment allegations becomes final after appeal.
 In the event a student is found responsible for violating this policy and suspension or dismissal sanctions have been imposed, the College reserves the right to require the student to leave campus while the appeal is pending.